 Nautilus T618 Treadmill: This treadmill was recalled on June 9, 2023, after users reporting issues with the machine self-starting—an obvious safety hazard.
 And, beyond that, the backlit LCD screens on this machine displaying many crowded metrics may overwhelm seniors, especially those who have vision issues.
 (Full Nautilus T618 Treadmill review here.)

 Tru Grit Runner: As one of the best budget curved treadmills, the Tru Grit Runner is an ideal choice for someone who wants a self-powered workout.
-However, this machine is extremely heavy, and isn’t the most practical choice for a senior.
+However, this machine is extremely heavy and isn’t the most practical choice for a senior.

 StairMaster HIITMill Treadmill: Although the HIITMill has some of the most supportive safety handles I’ve ever seen, it clocks in at close to $5,000.
 Plus, this machine is insanely bulky and would require significant space.

 NordicTrack Commercial 1750 Treadmill: The 1750 has proven time and time again it’s one of the best overall treadmills on the market.
 With the ability to support an iFIT membership, a digital display, and Bluetooth connectivity, this machine has it all.
 However, most seniors don’t need something with as many bells and whistles as the 1750 has.
+The safety clip strap is 37 inches long and uses a magnetic two-prong clip.

 How We Picked and Tested the Best Treadmills for Seniors

-Not only do we know and understand the industry standards for a good, all-around treadmill, but we also considered what features senior citizens would want for a more pleasurable experience.
+Not only do we know and understand the industry standards for a good, all-around treadmill, but we also consider what features senior citizens would want for a more pleasurable experience.
 Here are the things we looked at when evaluating each treadmill that made this list (and each that did not):

 • Deck size (length and width of the running belt were considered)